tldr-pages/tldr/pages/linux/yay.md

 > Yet Another Yogurt: A utility for Arch Linux to build and install packages from the Arch User Repository.

-- Interactivity search and install packages from the repos and AUR:
+- Interactively search and install packages from the repos and AUR:

 `yay {{package_name}}`